project-meucci/thimm.github.io/docs/index.md

 # Podcast transcriptions
 Transcripts for podcasts from the regenerative agriculture space.
-We do not own the content, so please support the creators of these podcasts in any way you can.
+We do not own the content, so please support the creators of the podcasts in any way you can.

 ## Transcribed Podcasts
 ### [Farmerama](https://farmerama.co)